sproutcore/build-tools/docs/projectconfig.md

   - fwconfig is the internal configuration file of the framework itself
   - globalconfig is the framework configuration found in the frameworks section of the project configuration file
   - appconfig is the configuration found in the frameworks section of the app where this framework is being added to
+  - when deploying, the deploy configuration is added as fourth parameter, if present.

 which will allow a default configuration in the framework itself, additional configuration on project level, as well as app-specific overrides.
 As will be shown later, every framework can and will have multiple object instances, in order to allow app specific overrides as well as to prevent app specific overrides leaking into other apps.

 The example project config file contained in this directory is very complex in order to show all the possible overrides.
 Configuration files found inside apps or frameworks should have the same syntax as the corresponding parts in the project config.
 In a real project, the project configuration file can most likely be very small, or even non-existent as the buildtools will try to autodetect the project configuration as much as possible.

+All config files for the SproutCore buildtools are called sc_config.json

 ## Project configuration file sections